Bencoolen MRT station: Station design

 The six-level underground station reaches 43 m below ground and is currently the deepest station on the MRT network, being 1 m deeper than Promenade station.
 This title will eventually be replaced when the Cross Island Line (CRL) platforms at Pasir Ris station are completed, at 47 m below ground.

 The station and the tunnels are placed at that depth to avoid intersecting the existing infrastructure at the surface, as well as the other rail tunnels in the way of the alignment.
 The station, designed by Aedas, is only 22 m wide and 140 m long, as the distance between the buildings along the street is 25 m wide.

 The station has three entrances.
-Exit A of the station is inside of the NAFA Tower Block above the station and the underpass link to the SMU.
+Exit A is at ground level and inside of the NAFA Tower Block above the station and the underpass link to the SMU.
 The station was constructed alongside NAFA's fourth campus.
 This integration allows students to access the campus easily, regardless of the weather conditions.
-The glass and frame structure of Exit B is designed in a vintage style to "harmonise" with the colonial-style exterior of Hotel Rendezvous near the station.
+The glass and frame structure of Exit B at ground level, is designed in a vintage style to "harmonise" with the colonial-style exterior of Hotel Rendezvous near the station.
+Exit C is an underground exit leading directly to the SMU underpass.

 The curving interior walls symbolise canyon walls and earth-tone colours represent the many layers of the soil, emphasising the depth of space.
 The glass walls of the passenger lifts were tinted in maroon so that the journey to the platforms looks like a descent to the Earth's core.